China Immigration Inspection

-CII is charged with safeguarding national sovereignty, security and social order for transportation and immigration at key ports throughout the country.
+China Immigration Inspection (CII; 中国边检) was China's entry port immigration checkpoints law enforcement service from 1998 to 2024, managed by the national immigration management authorities of the Ministry of Public Security.
+On 1 December 2024, CII was officially merged into the newly established National Immigration Administration (NIA).
+The old seal was officially disposed of and all staff uniforms re-branded to the new seal of the NIA.

 History

-In 1988, the frontier inspection stations of 9 cities: Beijing, Tianjin, Shanghai, Guangzhou, Shenzhen, Zhuhai, Xiamen, Haikou, and Shantou engaged in a reform of the active duty system to change the uniform of border inspection officer to that of the people's police (人民警察).
+In 1998, the frontier inspection stations of 9 cities: Beijing, Tianjin, Shanghai, Guangzhou, Shenzhen, Zhuhai, Xiamen, Haikou, and Shantou engaged in a reform of the active duty system to change the uniform of border inspection officer to that of the people's police (人民警察).
 Other border checkpoint officers continued to wear the uniforms of the People's Armed Police (PAP).
-On December 31, 2018, under newly announced reforms, all entry-exit border checkpoints across China were unified under the control of the newly created the NIA.
+On 31 December 2018, under newly announced reforms, all entry-exit border checkpoints across China were unified under the control of the newly created the National Immigration Administration.